Most organizations expect growth to create momentum.

 That is where leverage is lost.

-I work with leadership teams who recognise that scaling has become a constraint rather than an advantage.
+I work with leadership teams who recognize that scaling has become a constraint rather than an advantage.

 Not to run an enablement programme.
 Not to “fix” teams.
 Not to implement a framework.